-For fermions there exist two possibilities.
+For fermions, there exist two possibilities.
 In the first situation, fermions heaving attractive interaction, being rather close to each other, may form Cooper pairs, cf. \cite{LL9}.
 In the second situation, which we focus on here, electron-positron pairs, being produced in a strong static electric field, are well separated from each other by the potential barrier.
-As the result, the electric potential attracts particles of one sign of the charge and repels antiparticles.
-Due to the Pauli principle each unstable single-particle state is occupied by only one fermion.
-Therefore it is natural to prolong a single-particle description in a overcritical region (till there appeared still not too many dangerous states).
-Classical approximation does not work for fermions but semiclassical methods prove to be working.
-As known, semiclassical approach is applicable for calculation of the energy of levels with large quantum numbers and for spatially smooth potentials, when $d\tilde{\lambda}/dx\ll 1$, where $\tilde{\lambda} =1/p$ is the reduced electron De Broglie length, $p$ is the momentum, $x$ is coordinate.
-For the Coulomb field for the ground-state level a rough estimate yields $d\tilde{\lambda}/dr\sim 1/(Ze^2)$ for $r\to 0$.
-However even for $d\tilde{\lambda}/dx \sim 1$ semiclassical approximation continues to work not bad in calculation of the energy levels, with an error not larger than 10\% due to presence of a numerically small parameter $\sim 1/\pi^2$, cf. \cite{Migdal1975}.
+Consequently, the electric potential attracts particles of one sign of the charge and repels antiparticles.
+Because of the Pauli principle, each unstable single-particle state is occupied by only one fermion.
+Therefore, it is natural to prolong a single-particle description in a overcritical region (until there appeared still not too many dangerous states).
+Classical approximation does not work for fermions, but semiclassical methods prove to be working.
+As is known, the semiclassical approach yields correct results for the values of the energy levels with big quantum numbers and in the case of spatially smooth potentials, when $d\tilde{\lambda}/dx\ll 1$, where $\tilde{\lambda} =1/p(x)$ is the reduced electron De Broglie length, $p(x)$ is the momentum, and $x$ is the coordinate.
+For the Coulomb field for the ground-state level, a rough estimate yields $d\tilde{\lambda}/dr\sim 1/(Ze^2)$ for $r\to 0$.
+However, even for $d\tilde{\lambda}/dx \sim 1$, semiclassical approximation continues to work not bad in calculation of the energy levels, with an error not larger than 10\% due to the presence of a numerically small parameter $\sim 1/\pi^2$, cf. \cite{Migdal1975}.

-{\bf Instability of the vacuum near a nucleus heaving a supercritical charge.} It proves to be that the semiclassical approximation is applicable with an appropriate accuracy for the description of the electron energy levels in supercritical field of a nucleus with the supercritical charge $Z>(170-173)$.
-Semiclassical approximation allows to find rather simple expressions for the critical value of the charge, cf. Refs. \cite{Krainov1971,Marinov1974,Voskresensky1977}, for energies of deep levels as a function of $Z$ and for probabilities of traversing of the barrier between continua, cf. \cite{Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq}.
+{\bf Instability of the vacuum near a nucleus heaving a supercritical charge. } It proves to be that the semiclassical approximation is applicable with an appropriate accuracy for the description of the electron energy levels in the supercritical field of a nucleus with the supercritical charge $Z>(170-173)$.
+Semiclassical approximation allows for finding rather simple expressions for the critical value of the charge, cf. Refs. \cite{Krainov1971,Marinov1974,Voskresensky1977}, for energies of deep levels as a function of $Z$ and for the probabilities of the penetration of the barrier between continua, cf. \cite{Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq}.